yoginoit39/yoginoit39/README.md

 👨‍💻 Actively seeking Software/Full-Stack Development opportunities

-💡 Constantly exploring new technologies and methodologies to stay at the forefront of the ever-evolving tech landscape.
+💡 Constantly exploring new technologies and methodologies to stay at the forefront of the ever-evolving tech landscape.<br>
-🌍  I'm based in Chicago, Illinois.
+🌍  I'm based in Chicago, Illinois.<br>
-✉️  You can contact me at lakhaniy540@gmail.com
+✉️  You can contact me at lakhaniy540@gmail.com<br>
 Feel free to explore my repositories, and don't hesitate to reach out if you have any questions or collaboration ideas.
-Happy coding!
+Happy coding!<br>

 ## Skills
 Programming Languages